Facing a Voluntary Manslaughter Sentence of Charge?

 - Fighting for you in court: If your case goes to trial, we can present your case before a jury and argue that the prosecution’s case is insufficient for a conviction.

-Therefore, if you’re facing charges of killing another person in Philadelphia, our team will fight for you and ensure that you understand and are comfortable with the legal process.
+Therefore, if you’re facing charges of killing another person in Philadelphia, our criminal defense team will fight for you and ensure that you understand and are comfortable with the legal process.

 We Defend Clients Against Voluntary Manslaughter Charges